ClawmanCat/ShapePainter/README.md

 - Shift + drag to create a selection.
 - Ctrl + drag to move the selected items.
 - Alt + drag to resize the selected item.
 Only one item may be selected.
+- In the group menu, click to select or deselect a group of shape.
+- In the group menu, ctrl + click to select or deselect a group or shape while leaving the existing selection unchanged.
+- Press Escape to deselect all selected items.
+- Press Delete to delete all selected items.

 ### Patterns
 Several design patterns were implemented as part of this exercise: